 Got a problem with anxiety or stress, need something effective, want a positive result?
-Contact Living4Tomorrow for hypnotherapy or read the FAQs answered by our qualified hypnotherapist.
+Contact Living4Tomorrow for Hypnotherapy & Psychotherapy, or read the FAQs answered by our qualified Hypnotherapist.

 The majority of people can be hypnotised.
 There are a few exceptions, e.g. those with major mental health problems, some drug users and alcoholics, those with learning difficulties or dementia, as well as pregnant women and very young children.
 Depending on personality type, some people are more difficult to hypnotise than others.
 But no one can be hypnotised against their will.